Skip to content

 Bezels That Can Typically Be Dismantled by Watch Technicians

-• Press-fit bezels — Found on most Rolex Oyster and Rolex President models, they are secured by pressure and removed with specific tools like the Horotec Watch Bezel Remover Tool.
-Don't try to remove it yourself as there is a small ring in between, which requires clicking and precise work.
+• Press-fit bezels — Found on most Rolex Oyster and Rolex President models, removed with specific tools like the Horotec Watch Bezel Remover Tool.

-• Screwed bezels — Secured with small screws around the perimeter, common in watches like some Hublot, Cartier, Richard Mille models.
+• Screwed bezels — Secured with small screws around the perimeter, common in Hublot, Cartier, Richard Mille models.

-• Rotating Bezel ring systems — Watches like the Rolex GMT-Master or even certain TAG Heuer models (we will show examples later on in this watch setting service).
-It's a must to remove from the bezel ring with adequate tools.
+• Rotating Bezel ring systems — Watches like the Rolex GMT-Master or certain TAG Heuer models.

-• Modular construction bezels — Found in watches like the Audemars Piguet Royal Oak, where the bezel is a separate architectural element secured with screws from the caseback side.
-Very smart and secured attachment from this brand.
+• Modular construction bezels — Found in Audemars Piguet Royal Oak, secured with screws from the caseback side.

 Cartier Roadster ladies yellow gold case dismantled showing diamond bezel and lugs